ComputationalPhysiology/simcardems/joss/paper.md

 # Summary

 Modeling and simulations can help us to develop better understanding of the physiology and pathophysiology of the heart.
-It is especially challenging to study interactions across different scales, since of this tight coupling between several mechanisms.
-One example of this is in the modeling the effect of drugs.
+It is especially challenging to study interactions across different scales, since of the tight coupling between several mechanisms.
+One example of this is in the modeling of the effect of drugs.
 A drug might block an ion channel in the cell, causing a change in the flow of ions in and out of the cell.
-Understanding how this effect propagates to the organ level and affects the electrophysiology and mechanics of the heart is key.
+Understanding how this effect propagates to the organ level and affects the electrophysiology and mechanics of the heart is key to understand if a drug is safe.

 An electromechanics solver contains a model that couples the models at the cellular level to the models at the tissue level, i.e a monodomain model for the electrophysiology and a hyperelastic continuum model for the mechanics.

 The availability of software for performing fully coupled cardiac electro-mechanics is currently limited, but the ones that exist are typically written in a low-level language such as C[@arens2018gems] or C++[@Cooper2020].
 The SIMula CARDiac Electro Mechanics Solver, abbreviated `simcardems`, fuses the functionality from `pulse`[@finsberg2019pulse] and `cbcbeat`[@rognes2017cbcbeat] which are both based on the open source finite element framework FEniCS[@logg2012automated].
 The implementation and user interface is written in python which makes it more applicable for a wide range of scientistic which are not necessarily expert programmers.
-Furthermore, since FEniCS utilizes just-in-time compilation to compile the code into highly efficient C++ code, that also support high performance compting ar
+Furthermore, FEniCS utilizes just-in-time compilation to compile the code into highly efficient C++ code, so that it doesn't suffer from poor performance.
+FEniCS also work well on high performance compting cluster which enable even more realistic simulations.

-A command line interface is available for running quick simulations using pre-defined options.
+We developed a command line interface and a graphical user interface for running quick simulations using pre-defined options.
 For more fine-tuned control the user can use the python API.

 # Statement of need

-`simcardems` is Python package for performing cardiac electro-mechanics simulations.
+`simcardems` is python package for performing cardiac electro-mechanics simulations.
 The package is developed at Simula Research Laboratory as part of the SimCardioTest project.
 One of the aims of the SimCardioTest project is develop a framework for using in-silico models to simulate the efficacy and safety of drugs.

-The `simcardems` software enables simulation of drugs response in hearth through a multi-scale model of the heart.
-Drugs work in a way such that they block or stimulate different receptors in the underlying cell model which can be modeled by changes in the model parameters.
-The effect of the drugs at the organ level can thereby be modeled using this software.
+The `simcardems` software enables simulation of drugs response of hearth tissue through a multi-scale modeling framework.

-Even though the purpose of the project is to study the drug effects, the software can be used to study cardiac electro-mechanics in general. `simcardems` is therefore also a great tool to use for learning about cardiac electro-mechanics
+Even though the purpose of the project is to study drug effects, this software can be used to study cardiac electro-mechanics in general. `simcardems` is therefore also a great tool to use for learning about cardiac electro-mechanics

 # Acknowledgements